isomerpages/govtech-gobusiness-main/pages/ipgrow/fslaw.md

 We work on commercial arrangements such as licensings, distributions and complex commercial agreements and corporate transactions such as venture capital investments, other fundraisings, M&A and joint ventures.

 Our firm works closely with leading international law firms.
-We also provide -retainer counsel- services designed to give in-house counsel support with flexible resourcing.
+We also provide 'retainer counsel' services designed to give in-house counsel support with flexible resourcing.

 <b>Year established in Singapore:</b> 2014